 Implementing graceful connection pool shutdown in Express

+This guide is part of Express.js Connection Pool Middleware.
 Unhandled process termination in Express leaves database connections in IDLE IN TRANSACTION or CLOSE_WAIT states.
 This triggers pool exhaustion and ECONNRESET errors during rolling updates.
 This guide provides a deterministic shutdown sequence to halt routing, drain active queries, and safely release pool resources.
-When aligning with standard Framework Integration & Connection Lifecycle practices, proper signal interception becomes the primary control for zero-downtime deployments.
+Proper signal interception becomes the primary control for zero-downtime deployments.

 Key operational objectives: